Delport121/Obsidian_Vault/Meetings/Meeting 06-25.md

 - Setup latex
 - Read papers
 - Map lab once we move in with ros SLAM
+- See if there are one or two useful repos
 - Still have to do the linkdin posts